Ten Communicators to Follow

 DECEMBER 9, 2014

 By Gini Dietrich On the fifth day of Christmas, Spin Sucks gave to you… five communications trends, four free webinars , three strategy games , two Crazies secrets , and the PR win of 2014.
-How clever are we to get the stuffy old, SEO-laden communications trends aka predictions in here in a fun way?
 Communications Trends for 2015 Conversion of media.
-Yay for my content team!
+The five communications trends of 2015.

 Get Creative with Internal Communications